Tudor Cataraga

-Tudor Cataraga (born 4 August 1956 in Seliște – 27 December 2010) was a sculptor from the Republic of Moldova.
+Tudor Cataraga (4 August 1956 – 27 December 2010) was a sculptor from the Republic of Moldova.

 Biography

 From 1981 to 1984, Cataraga was a student in the sculpture department at the Saint Petersburg Academy of Arts.
 As a graduate student at the same Institution (1989), he worked with Professor Sergey Kubasov.
 He became a member of the Union of Artists of Moldova in 1993 and of the International Association of Arts (IAA-UNESCO) in 1997.
 In 2000, he was named chair of the Sculpture Department of the Union of Artists of Moldova.
-In 2011, Cataraga and his wife were killed in a car accident.
+In 2010, Cataraga and his wife were killed in a car accident.